meg768/rpi-display/raspberry/README.md

 # Setting up the Raspberry

-This assumes you are using the image 2015-05-05-raspbian-wheezy.img
+This assumes you are using the image 2015-05-05-raspbian-wheezy.img.
+You may find it here: https://www.raspberrypi.org/downloads/raspbian

-Expand SD card size
+## Expand SD card size

 	$ sudo raspi-config